j3551ca/BEAST-FLOW/README.md

 .\
 .

 2. Prefix string.
-This label will be used to name output files generated in BEAST-FLOW and avoids overwriting.
+This label will be used to name output files generated in BEAST-FLOW and avoids overwriting:

 dengue_run1

 ## Output

-Depending on the options specified in the command line, the following result files should be placed in the output directory under a folder containing the same name as the prefix specified in the initial command (see step 2. under “Usage”):
+Depending on the options specified in the command line, the following result files should be placed in the output directory under a folder containing the same name as the prefix specified in the initial command (see step 2 under [Usage](#usage):

 - A multiple sequence alignment \(MSA\): \*_msa.fasta
 - A maximum-likelihood \(ML\) phylogenetic tree in Newick format: \*.treefile